cairuisi/cairuisi.github.io/content/homepage/about.md

 ## NEWS
 * May, 2024.
 My intern project at NVIDIA "Flextron: Many-in-One Flexible Large Language Model" is accepted for Oral Presentation at **ICML2024**!
 * May, 2024.
-"Learning to Compress Long Contexts by Dropping-In Convolutions" is accepted by **ICML2024**!
+"LoCoCo: Dropping In Convolutions for Long Context Compression" is accepted by **ICML2024**!
 * Feb, 2024.
 My teammate, [Yeonju Ro](https://sites.google.com/view/hey-yeonju), and I have been chosen as finalists for the 2024 Qualcomm Innovation Fellowship.
 * Sep, 2023.
 I've just begun my incredible internship journey in NVIDIA.
 * Sep, 2023. "$\mathrm{H_2O}$: Heavy-Hitter Oracle for Efficient Generative Inference of Large Language Models" is accepted by **NeurIPS2023**!